skhanal5/clip-farmer/README.md

 both Twitch and TikTok and pass in their secret values.

 #### Twitch Credentials
-You will need the `TWITCH_CLIENT_ID` and the `TWITCH_CLIENT_SECRET` values from your register application on the [Twitch Developer Dashboard](https://dev.twitch.tv/console).
-Using these values, the application will handle fetching OAuth tokens and sending authorized requests on your behalf.
+You will need the `TWITCH_CLIENT_ID` and the `TWITCH_CLIENT_OAUTH` values from your Twitch account.

-This application as of now only uses `GET Users` and `GET Clips` from Twitch's API.
+This can be retrieved from your browser's console after authenticating into Twitch.

 #### TikTok Credentials
 Next, you will need the `TIKTOK_CLIENT_KEY` and `TIKTOK_CLIENT_SECRET` values from